 - WordPress Related Posts: I use this plugin to display related posts at the end of each post.
 I customized the display myself, but they offer several templates that look nice.
 I like this plugin because they determine which posts should show up where on outside servers, instead of mine, which means that it doesn’t slow my site down.

-- WordPress SEO by Yoast: SEO is a complicated beast and this plug-in will help you make sure you have covered your bases.
+- Yoast SEO: SEO is a complicated beast and this plug-in will help you make sure you have covered your bases.
 You will need to take the time to go through all the steps and set it up properly, though.
 Be sure to use it to set up Google Analytics and Google Webmaster Tools.
 It will be worth the effort!

 How to install a WordPress plugin